WTTJ/wk-api-docs/source/includes/_errors.md

 `500` | Internal Server Error -- We had a problem with our server.
 Try again later.
 `503` | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.

-When the Welcomkit API returns error messages, it does in JSON format:
+Error messages are returned in JSON format as described below:

 ```
 {